 The covered wagons are pulling into Mattaponi.
 The shooter starts standing in the wagon with hands on their hat/head and says, "Shoot For A Cure".
-At the beep, engage the rifle targets in a "Beartooth Sweep" by placing 1 round each in the following order; R1, R2, R1, R2, R3, R5, R4, R5, R4 and R3.
+At the beep, engage the rifle targets in a "Major B. S. Walker sweep" by placing 2 rounds on R3, then single tap the 2 left targets, double tap R3 and single tap the 2 right targets, then double tap R3.
 Make rifle safe in the wagon.
 Shooter now has the option to shoot shotgun or pistols next.
-Move to barrel, retrieve the shotgun, engage S1, S2, S3, and S4 in any order, all must fall.
+Move to left barrel, retrieve the shotgun, engage S1, S2, S3, and S4 in any order, all must fall.
 Make shotgun safe on the barrel.
-Move to right barrel, with pistols, per your category; engage pistol targets with the same sequence as the rifle.
+Move to right barrel, with pistols, per your category; engage pistol targets with the same instructions as the rifle.
 Retrieve long guns and move to the unloading table.